 Traditionally, a quality control team is involved in the last stages of production, and its task is to detect defects in an almost ready product.
 But such methodology has proven to be inefficient: if some drawbacks are revealed, the product may have to be redesigned, requiring much time and additional expenses.

 A new testing methodology, named quality engineering, can greatly improve productivity and reduce costs.
 What is quality engineering (QE) and how does it differ from traditional quality control?
 Let’s find out.

 The QE approach implies that each stage of the product development cycle is under a rigorous check of quality engineers.
 Moreover, quality maintenance is provided long after the product is delivered.
 The implementation of this strategy in manufacturing or software development processes ensures the sufficiency of the output from the very beginning, minimizes defects and reduces potential losses.

 In other words, quality engineering is the analysis, management, development and maintenance of different systems in accordance with high standards.

 What Is Quality Engineering in Software?

 QE principles are based on the end-to-end management and operate under the assumption that quality is the responsibility of everyone involved.
-This is closely connected to the Agile and DevOps methodologies that numerous software development companies are practicing nowadays.
+This is closely connected to Agile and DevOps methodologies that numerous software development companies are practicing nowadays.
 Software quality engineering is the assurance of high standards during a software development process in the context of DevOps and Agile.